-Class B CDL Training School Near You In Connecticut, Massachusetts & Rhode Island
+Class B CDL Training School in Connecticut, Massachusetts, and Rhode Island

-A single vehicle with a gross vehicle weight rating/gross vehicle weight of 26,001 pounds or more
+• A single vehicle with a gross vehicle weight rating (GVWR) of 26,001 pounds or more

 • Straight trucks